Nobody is fooled by Ben’s fur trenchcoat, purple pants, and high heels.

 The team struggles against Madrox.

-Until the cavalry arrives on a helicopter tractor beam.
+And yet they struggle until the cavalry arrives on a helicopter tractor beam.

 Professor X saves the day with mind control, renewing my question: If he’s willing to do this, then there should never be any problems in the world.
 He can do it all the time.
+(You do have to love that picture showing him with an egghead using his powers by raising his eyebrows!)

 Why did a regular future member of several X-teams get his debut in an issue of Fantastic Four?
 Why, because Len and Chris wrote the issue!